Use Traffic Steering to Forward Internet-Bound Traffic to

 - Do not create a custom URL category with a type ofCategory Match.

-- Do not create a custom URL category with the nameCustom_URL_Category_TFRbecause, for deployments that are migrated from Prisma Access 1.7, URLs entered in the URL area from 1.7 are moved to a custom URL category namedCustom_URL_Category_TFRnumber, wherenumberis a number appended to the custom URL category.
+- Do not create a custom URL category with the nameCustom_URL_Category_TFRbecause, for deployments that are migrated from Prisma Access 1.7 to 2.0, URLs entered in the URL area from 1.7 are moved to a custom URL category namedCustom_URL_Category_TFRnumber, wherenumberis a number appended to the custom URL category.

 - In theServicetab, specify a service type.Specifyservice-httpto forward HTTP traffic and specifyservice-httpsto specify HTTPS traffic.
 SelectAnyto forward traffic of any service type.